 When it opened, Valravn brought the total number of coasters that soar 200 feet or taller at Cedar Point to five.
 That is quite impressive.
 By the way, the park introduced the first coaster to reach the 200-foot milestone, Magnum XL-200, in 1989.
 In 2018, the park reimagined Mean Streak as the wooden-steel hybrid coaster, Steel Vengeance.
 The re-profiled ride now climbs 205 feet and marks Cedar Point's sixth coaster to exceed 200 feet.

 With 17 coasters in all, Cedar Point is second only to Six Flags Magic Mountain (which has 19 thrill machines) for the park with the most coasters in the world.
 Cedar Point claims that Valravn is its 18th coaster, however.
 What's up with that?
 It probably considers Gemini, a twin-track racing coaster, to be two rides.
-Read more about the theme parks with the most number of coasters.

 With 72 rides, which includes coasters (although that's probably counting Gemini as two rides), Cedar Point certainly has a bounty.
-I could be wrong, but I believe that without including Valravn, the park already held the record for most number of rides.Continue to 9 of 10 below.
+Without including Valravn, the park may have already held the record for the most number of rides.

-Most Steel Roller Coaster Track at One Amusement Park
+Most Steel Track

 By tossing in its wooden coasters, Cedar Point says it has 11.4 miles of total coaster track.
-See number 9 above.